-David is head of the litigation division at Capsticks.
-He joined the firm in 1995 and works with clients across the firm’s key sectors, with a particular emphasis on supporting organisations under investigation by the Police, Health and Safety Executive and Environment Agencies.
+David is a litigation partner in Capsticks' corporate and commercial division.
+He joined the firm in 1995 and works with clients across the firm’s key sectors, with a particular emphasis on construction dispute resolution and health and safety matters.

-David is best known for supporting clients undergoing criminal investigation for a range of offences including corporate manslaughter.
-He advises on disaster response, reputation management, internal investigations and at all stages, from interview under caution through to Crown Court prosecution.
+For health and safety, David is best known for supporting clients undergoing criminal investigation for a range of offences including corporate manslaughter.
+He advises on disaster response, reputation management, internal investigations, at all stages from interview under caution through to Crown Court prosecution.

-Having worked in opposition to the Police, the HSE and the Environment Agency over many years, David is very familiar with their ways of working, what tactics work to minimise regulatory intervention and crucially, those that do not.
-He has supported organisations and individuals through every aspect of the investigation process, up to and including interview under caution and uses his expertise to help avert further enforcement action, or to minimise the reputational impact if a criminal prosecution is commenced.
+With clients facing enforcement action from the police, the HSE and the Care Quality Commission over many years, David is very familiar with their ways of working, what tactics work to minimise regulatory intervention and, crucially, those that do not.
+He has supported organisations and individuals through every aspect of the investigation process, up to and including interview under caution, and uses his expertise to help avert further enforcement action, or to minimise the reputational impact if a criminal prosecution is commenced.

 - Acting for a household name private sector care provider prosecuted in the Crown Court for health and safety failures following a death from legionella at a care home.
 David successfully argued for the withdrawal of the prosecution against the holding company and helped keep the fine against the care provider company itself to a minimum at the Crown Court sentencing hearing, following a guilty plea at the earliest opportunity.